 Author disambiguation: ORCiD is unique and allows you to associate variants of your name to the same ORCiD.
 This allows you to correctly attribute all your research outputs and get the credit for them.

 Publishing research: ORCiD is supported by many professional organisations and across a large range of publishers e.g. Elsevier, IOP, NPG, and many others.
 Some publishers are now requiring authors to use an ORCiD during the publication process e.g. IEEE.

 Mandatory requirements: ORCiD is currently mandated by Wellcome Trust and NIHR for their grant applications.
-RCUK is a member of the Jisc UK ORCiD consortium and their grants system will be ready to start capturing ORCiD identifiers in 2016.
+RCUK is a member of the Jisc UK ORCiD consortium and their grants system captures ORCiD identifiers.

 Permanent identifier: ORCiD is a unique lifetime identifier for each individual.
 Changing institutions or names does not affect your ORCiD.

 International standard: ORCiD is an international standard transcending discipline, geographic, national and international boundaries.